bzthin/bzthin.github.io/pages/technical/coding/data-structures/tree.md

 <br>

 ## Tries (Prefix trees)
 - It is a n-ary tree where characters are stored in each node.
+- In each node, the children can be stored as an array or hash table
 - Its leaf nodes are often '*' which is used to indicate a completed word.
 - Often used for quick prefix lookup